damianhakert/damianhakert.github.io/source/jobs/account-manager/index.html.md

 * Advocate for customer needs for training and services where needed
 * Own the renewal process
 * Identify and document growth opportunities within account
-* Advocate for the overall health of relationship to GitHub acting proactively to address issues and concerns
+* Advocate for the overall health of relationship to GitLab acting proactively to address issues and concerns
 * Help map customers process and goals

 ## Requirements for Applicants